visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Multiple business books and records

 - Yes bookeeping.ai can handle multiple business books and records separately under one email account.
 You can add as many businesses as you like.
-However, you need to buy subscriptions for each
+However, you need to buy subscriptions for each.
+We offer discounts for more than 5 or more businesses.
 - Video demo on how to add multiple business. ![Please watch](this video for guidance](https://assets.bookeeping.ai/help/1.mp4)

 ## How to import Data past 24 months transactions which are not given by Plaid bank connection

 Yes, you can use bank connection for 24 months data and upload CSV file for older than 24 months.
 Make sure your CSV do not include the same range as your connected bank accounts to avoid duplicate notifications from AI.
+Then also adjus the already exist opening Balance entry.

 ## Add more collaborators

 Yes, you can add more collaborators, every account has free collaborators allowed.
 Please inform us whenever you need to add additional collaborators then account limites.

-## How to add more bank accounts

-Yes, every plan has free bank connections allowed, you can add additional bank accounts at a small charge of $5/bank account.
-Please let us know if you want to add more bank accounts now and how many.
-We will help you implement on your current billing settings
+Go to Settings > Collaborators > Add a Collaboration.
+You would need to add their email and select their role.
+They must click on the invote in order to join your workspace.
+They also need to select their role 'Collaborator' when joining.

-## How to add Class
+## How to add Class or Groups

-Two ways to add classes

-First way:
+Classes offer an easy way to organize your business operations.
+We also create P&L for each class.
+You can add class to a single transaction or bulk apply to several transactions.
+Tip: You can click on 'Columns' to customize table and enable Classes Drop down on your main ledger table so you can easily add classes just like you add Categories.

+Groups are a great way to organize and sub divide your Main Profit & Loss Statement by grouping the multiple category of expenses or income This helps to organize for each property, branch, product and so on.
+You can add group when creating a new custom category or add groups to existing categories by going to 'Setup' > Cateogires & Rules > Then add Groups to your Categories.

+### Single apply
 - Navigate to the accounting page,
-- click the edit pen icon on any transaction you want to add a class to
+- However on any transacionm a pink menu bar will appear, click the edit pen icon
-- Modify the class as you want and save
+- Add/Modify the class as you want and save.
   ![Create class](https://github.com/user-attachments/assets/5d1409da-3730-4621-95bb-476affce820c)
   ![Edit class](https://github.com/user-attachments/assets/591534e6-d01c-41e6-908b-9180bd0fe07d)

+### Bulk classes
+- Select several transactions, a bulk menu items will appear at top, select Other Feilds, select 'Apply Class'

-or add classes in your system settings so later can apply.
+### Add classes in your system settings so later can apply.

 - Please click on Setup, scroll down to the last option Classes
 - Add the business name and a note